GrokCV/DRPCA-Net/README.md

 <!-- The NoisySIRST dataset can be accessible via:
 https://drive.google.com/drive/folders/1RGpVHccGb8B4_spX_RZPEMW9pyeXOIaC?usp=sharing -->

-Please first download these datasets and place the 4 datasets to the folder `./datasets/`
+Please first download these datasets and place NUDT-SIRST, IRSTD-1K, and sirst_aug in the folder `./datasets/`; for the SIRSTV1 dataset, please maintain its official directory structure.

 ### File Structure
 ```